oliviaguest/pdist/README.md

 There were  many attenpts, see: https://github.com/oliviaguest/pairwise_distance to make this work Python-only.
 Alas — none of them worked out, but feel free to play around with the various Python versions.
 The main stumbling block was the GIL.

+For very huge data sometimes Python-only is not the best idea.

 Can memory efficiency be improved even more?
 See: http://cython.readthedocs.io/en/latest/src/tutorial/numpy.html